 “What happens to birds during heavy storms?
 Do they know bad weather is approaching?” asks Lori Reiser of St. Augustine, Florida.

 Providing this important component of habitat is a lot easier than you might think.
-Take a look at some of the ways you can help birds when it storms in your own backyard.
+Take a look at some of the ways you can help wildlife and birds when it rains or storms in your own backyard.

 Start With Plants for Protection for Birds in Storms

 The same native plants that provide food for wildlife in the form of berries, seeds, nuts and nectar will do double duty and provide shelter if you plant them densely.
 Evergreens are particularly valuable, since their foliage remains green year-round.
 Here’s a good rule of thumb: The more plants you have and the more densely you plant them, the more protection you’ll be providing for wildlife and birds when it rains.

 Group Shrubs Together